richoux/Tarot/README.md

-Tarot
+Mari's Tarot
 =====

-Tarot project, in QT for Android
+Mari's Tarot project, for Android and in QT for Linux.